How to Read a Renters Insurance Policy

 Your renters insurance policy documents contain all of the important information about your coverages, policy limits, covered perils and exclusions.
 While it may seem overwhelming to read the whole policy, there are some sections that contain information that you should know.

-Consult our guide below to learn more about what your renters insurance covers.
+Consult our guide below to learn more about what's in your renters insurance policy.

 outline of apartment building